-Bill 116, An Act to transfer the activities of the enterprise registrar to the Ministère du Travail, de l'Emploi et de la Solidarité sociale (Order of reference given on 22 November 2016).
+Bill 53, An Act to update the Act respecting collective agreement decrees mainly to facilitate its application and enhance the transparency and accountability of parity committees (Order of reference given on 30 November 2016).
 Order in compliance with the Standing Orders Surveillance of public bodies and accountability:

-- Régie du bâtiment du Québec. - Fonds de recherche du Québec nature and technologies. - Fonds de recherche du Québec health. - Fonds de recherche du Québec society and culture.
+- Régie du bâtiment du Québec.

+- Fonds de recherche du Québec nature and technologies.

+- Fonds de recherche du Québec health.

+- Fonds de recherche du Québec society and culture.

 Order of initiative

 - Hear the Regroupement activistes pour l'inclusion Québec.

 - Examine the process that led to the sale of Investissement Québec's shares in RONA.

 - Assess the Commission de la construction du Québec's Carnet de référence and its impact on the intimidation and union discrimination phenomena on Québec's construction sites.

 COMMITTEE ON PUBLIC FINANCE

 Order of reference

 Consideration of Bills:

-- Bill 87, An Act to facilitate the disclosure of wrongdoings within public bodies (Order of reference given on 18 February 2016). - Bill 108, An Act to facilitate oversight of public bodies' contracts and to establish the Autorité des marchés publics (Order of reference given on 24 November 2016). - Bill 112, An Act to give effect mainly to fiscal measures announced in the Budget Speech delivered on 17 March 2016 (Order of reference given on 23 November 2016). - Bill 222, Loi permettant la conversion de L'Assurance Mutuelle de l'Inter-Ouest et de l'Assurance mutuelle des fabriques de Montréal et leur fusion (Order of reference given on 22 November 2016).
+- Bill 87, An Act to facilitate the disclosure of wrongdoings within public bodies (Order of reference given on 18 February 2016). - Bill 108, An Act to facilitate oversight of public bodies' contracts and to establish the Autorité des marchés publics (Order of reference given on 24 November 2016). - Bill 112, An Act to give effect mainly to fiscal measures announced in the Budget Speech delivered on 17 March 2016 (Order of reference given on 23 November 2016). - Bill 222, Loi permettant la conversion de L'Assurance Mutuelle de l'Inter-Ouest et de l'Assurance mutuelle des fabriques de Montréal et leur fusion (Order of reference given on 22 November 2016). - Bill 223, An Act respecting the continuance of The Livestock Breeders' Association of the District of Beauharnois Inc. (Order of reference given on 2 December 2016).
 Order of initiative The tax havens phenomenon.